Oceanographic ROV Inspiring Students to Become Future Marine Scientists

 About The Ocean Institute

 Founded in 1977, the Ocean Institute is a community-based, non-profit education organization; offering in-depth marine science, maritime history, and outdoor education programs to curious students of all ages ranging from Kindergarten to College.
+All programs are designed to maximize immersion, spark curiosity, and inspire a deep commitment to learning.

 This state-of-the-art facility includes the latest in educational laboratories, the Maddie James Seaside Learning Center, two historic tall ships, and an oceanographic research vessel; which is outfitted with scientific equipment ready for deployment.
 Field trips aboard the research vessel range from one-hour science labs to multi-day programs in open water.
 All of the activities are intended to encourage engagement, spark curiosity, and inspire a deep commitment to learning.